LEARNAcademy/capstone-projects/README.md

-Description of and links to Capstone Projects for LEARN academy cohorts
+Description of and links to Capstone Projects for LEARN academy cohorts in 2019